tidb-incubator/TiBigData/docs/real-time_wide_table.md

 - Multiple-Column Indexes should be all not-null.

 Due to reasons mentioned in [insert-on-duplicate](https://dev.mysql.com/doc/refman/8.0/en/insert-on-duplicate.html), we should try to avoid using an ON DUPLICATE KEY UPDATE clause on tables with multiple unique indexes.
-Due to `NULL` meaning “a missing unknown value” [working-with-null](https://dev.mysql.com/doc/refman/8.0/en/working-with-null.html), in the other words, `NULL`  does not equal `NULL`, which will cause inserting instead of updating when the key is `NULL`.
+Due to `NULL` meaning "a missing unknown value" [working-with-null](https://dev.mysql.com/doc/refman/8.0/en/working-with-null.html), in the other words, `NULL`  does not equal `NULL`, which will cause inserting instead of updating when the key is `NULL`.

 ### Update columns